Wave Petunias

 Some ask if Wave Petunias are better than Proven Winners Supertunias.
 That is a valid question and opinions vary.

-I believe it may be because of our cool summer nights.
-My friend, who lives in an area that has warmer nighttime temperatures do great with Supertunias.
+It is most likely because of our cool summer nights.
+My friend, who lives in an area with warmer nighttime temperatures, does great with Supertunias from Spring until the first frost!

-Another thing I love about Wave Petunias is I can grow them from seed and thus save money in the long run.
+Another thing I love about Wave Petunias is I can grow them from seed and many times they will reseed around the garden.
+Finding little petunia sprouts the next season is just fun.

 Hi, I’m Pamela